andrewjhopkins/bitcoin_from_scratch/README.md

 Check it out on https://www.blockchain.com/explorer

 ## Create a Blockchain
-Run the command create-blockchain <address>
+Run the command create-blockchain {address}
-The address parameter is the bitcoin address which recieves the genesis block mining reward
+- The address parameter is the bitcoin address which recieves the genesis block mining reward
 ```
 $ ./bitcoin_from_scratch.exe create-blockchain 1PUPzb4QnMPib93V9YHfQtEmu586nLcUGq
 Blockchain does not exist